apache/mxnet/docs/python_docs/python/tutorials/getting-started/gluon_migration_guide.md

 Controling which patterns should be fused still can be done by setting proper environment variables.
 See [**oneDNN Environment Variables**](#oneDNN-Environment-Variables)

 ### INT8 Quantization / Precision reduction
 Quantization API was also refactored to be consistent with other new features and mechanisms.
-In comparison to MXNet v1.x releases, in v2.0 `quantize_net_v2` function has been removed and development focused mainly on `quantize_net` function to make it easier to use for end user and ultimately give him more flexibility.
+In comparison to MXNet 1.x releases, in MXNet 2.0 `quantize_net_v2` function has been removed and development focused mainly on `quantize_net` function to make it easier to use for end user and ultimately give him more flexibility.
 Quantization can be performed on either subclass of HybridBlock with `quantize_net` or Symbol with `quantize_model` (it is deprecated method, left only to provide backward compatibility and its usage should be avoided).

 ```{.python}